redpwn/rctf/README.md

 ### Automatic

-The automatic installation script works on Debian and RHEL derivative distributions.
+The automatic installation script works on Debian-based distributions and Arch Linux.
 It depends on `curl`.

 ```bash
 curl https://install.rctf.redpwn.net | sh